Design Technology at Grove

 Please click on the below links to discover what the children are learning this term.

-Year 1 - To design, make and evaluate a moving story board
+Year 2 - To design, make and evaluate a bean salad and a wholemeal bread roll

 Spring